marcosivni/WebHigiia/model/Model.md

 ## Analytics - Results and Background

-Another feature provided by Higiia is the Analytical interface.
+Another feature provided by WebHigiia is the Analytical interface.
 It is also based on the search image and uses a distance-based classifier and the search criteria to label `Scope` attributes, provides statistics and describes the search space.
-The next figure presents Higiia Analytics for a `Bridged Similarity Search` over the dataset example of mammogram for *k=5* neighbors and groups of *5* elements.
+The next figure presents WebHigiia Analytics for a `Bridged Similarity Search` over the dataset example of mammogram for *k=5* neighbors and groups of *5* elements.

 ![Analytics Search](example/imgs/Analytics.png)